 - For the other, the share count is 2000.
 The coupon rate paid by the company for this redeemable preference shares is 9%.

 The advantages of redeemable preference shares are as follows-

 - Issuing redeemable preferential shares provides the company with an option to choose between whether to repurchase shares or redeem shares depending on the market condition.

 - The company redeems shares when it decides to pay back the shareholders.
 It is a way of paying the shareholders similar to paying dividends.
-When shares are redeemed by the companies the number of total shares outstanding reduces for the company, and the earning per share or the EPS of the company increases which leads to the increase in share price.
+When shares are redeemed by the companies the number of total shares outstanding reduces for the company, and the earning per share or the EPS of the company increases which leads to the increase in the share price.

-- Redeemable preferential shares often provide exit opportunities for the venture capital funds who are provided with predetermined exit option at a predetermined time and predetermined price point.
+- Redeemable preferential shares often provide exit opportunities for the venture capital funds who are provided with a predetermined exit option at a predetermined time and predetermined price point.